airbus-seclab/c-compiler-security/clang_compilation.md

 * `-Wshift-sign-overflow`: warn when left shift overflows into sign bit
 * `-Wswitch-enum`: warn when a switch statement does not handle all enum values
 * `-Wtautological-constant-in-range-compare`: warn about pathological comparisons
+* `-Wassign-enum`: integer constant not in range of enumerated type A
+* `-Wbad-function-cast`: cast from function call of type A to non-matching type B
+* `-Wfloat-equal`: comparing floating point with == or != is unsafe
+* `-Wformat-type-confusion`: format specifies type A but the argument has type B
+* `-Wpointer-arith`: various warnings related to pointer arithmetic
+* `-Widiomatic-parentheses`: using the result of an assignment as a condition without parentheses
+* `-Wunreachable-code-aggressive`: warn about unreachable code

 ### Compiler flags